UPPMAX/R-python-julia-matlab-HPC/docs/python/load_runPython.rst

 For reproducibility, we recommend ALWAYS loading a specific module instead of using the default version!

-For this course, we recommend using Python 3.9.5.
+For this course, we recommend using Python 3.10.X at UPPMAX and Python 3.10.4 at HPC2N.

 .. tip::